 - Be healthy, for your brain to function at peak level you should exercise, eat well, and get enough sleep.

 - Try to change your daily routine, if you always take a shower before brushing your teeth try to swap them around, this will keep your brain active and involved.

 - Meditating, regardless of what it looks like for you, helps you relax, increase blood flow to the brain and let your brain focus more intently on solving difficult tasks.

 - There are a variety of supplements, including caffeine, omega 3 fatty acids, creatine, and ginkgo that can help with cognition and learning.

-- Practice challenging your mind through solving word puzzles, reading, learning a new hobby or skill, etc. The brain is not a static organ, it can grow more powerful with exercise, same as weightlifting.
+- Practice challenging your mind by solving word puzzles, reading, learning a new hobby or skill, etc. The brain is not a static organ, it can grow more powerful with exercise, the same as weightlifting.

 - New experiences, traveling, and doing new daily tasks helps to expand your mind and allow it to be constantly challenged in new environments.

 These are the highest possible IQ scores and the people who hold the world record.
 Have you taken an IQ test, if so, leave your IQ in the comments below?
 If anyone has a score of 109, then kudos!